-I certify that I have audited the financial statements of the Marshall Aid Commemoration Commission for the year ended 31 March 2010 under the Marshall Aid Commemoration Act 1953.
-These comprise the Net Expenditure Account, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and the related notes.
+I certify that I have audited the financial statements of the Marshall Aid Commemoration Commission for the year ended 31 March 2011 under the Marshall Aid Commemoration Act 1953.
+These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.

-Respective responsibilities of the Commission, Chair and Auditor
+Respective responsibilities of the Commission, Chair and auditor

-As explained more fully in the Statement of Commission's and Chair's Responsibilities, the Commission and the Chair are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-My responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Statement of Commission's and Chairman's Responsibilities, the Commission and the Chair are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+My responsibility is to audit, certify and report on the financial statements in accordance with the Marshall Aid Commemoration Act 1953.
+I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.